michael-hahn/django-1/django/splice/README.md

 Without `__radd__`, the built-in `str` object (i.e., `"Hello "`) invokes `__add__`
 and creates a new built-in `str` object, `"Hello world!`.
-If `__radd__` were defined, since `SpliceStr` is a subclass of `str`, Python would invoke `__radd__` of the the `SpliceStr` object, and the returned object would be a Splice-managed object.
+If `__radd__` were defined, since `SpliceStr` is a subclass of `str`, Python would invoke `__radd__` of the the `SpliceStr` object, and the return object would be a Splice-managed object.
 Thus, Splice defines a `__radd__` in `SpliceStr`.
 Note that `__radd__` is *not* directly defined in `SpliceMixin`, which would affect all Splice-managed classes, because having `__radd__` may not make sense for all existing classes.